Raghvandersinh/Raghvandersinh/README.md

 - 👋 Hi, I’m @Raghvandersinh
-- 👀 I’m interested in Software Engineering
+- 👀 Currently intrested in being a Backend Dev
 - 🌱 I’m currently learning and Majored in Computer Science
 - 📫 How to reach me raghavndersolanki2@gmail.com